 o Determine length of ¼ and ½ wave phasing lines

 o Determine antenna tuner loss

 o Measure balun loss

 o Estimate quartz crystal parameters

 o Measure magnetic loop resonance and SWR

 Will get back to you as more is discovered.
-But, for the present, I am so stoked to discover this that I ordered a $50 version that is now appearing.
+But, for the present, I was so stoked to discover this that I ordered the $50 MR100 version now on the market.

 Gonna be an exciting voyage of discovery.